skanehira/gh.vim/README.md

-# gh.vim
-Vim/Neovim plugin for GitHub
+# gh.vim - Vim/Neovim plugin for GitHub
+gh.vim provides some featuers of GitHub use it on Vim.
+For instance, you can see issue list or create issue, and GitHub Actions status, etc.

 ![](https://i.gyazo.com/503dfe0eba487449f19d1c93e248902c.png)